plblum/jivs/packages/jivs-configanalysis/README.md

-# Testing the configuration: Jivs-ConfigAnalysis
+# @plblum/jivs-configanalysis: Testing your configurations
 Jivs-ConfigAnalysis is a tool to ensure that your configuration is as expected, even before you create a ValidationManager object from it.